CoinCheung/gdGPT/README.md

 Following is benchmark done with 8 A100 (SXM-40G) gpu, the model is llamaV1-7b, with settngs of `micro_batch_size=1`，`global_batch_size=128`，`fp16=True`.
 The speed is measured as "sample/s" within 20 global steps.

+If your gpu memory is sufficient, you can try to set `micro_batch_size=2`, sometimes this would further speed up training if your `global_batch_size` is large enough.

 <table class="center" style="margin-left: auto; margin-right: auto; font-size: 120%"><tbody>
 <!-- START TABLE -->
 <!-- TABLE HEADER -->